Parents/legal guardians or students (16 years of age and older) can access or submit vaccine records to Toronto Public Health.

 1. Download and print the Statement of Medical Exemption form.

 2. Have a health care practitioner complete the form.
-Your health care practitioner will submit the necessary documentation back to Toronto Public Health.
+Your health care practitioner will submit the necessary documentation back to TPH.

-1. Attend an immunization education session required by the ISPA and receive a certificate.
+1. Attend an Immunization Education Session required by the ISPA and receive a Vaccine Education Certificate.

 2. Complete the Statement of Conscience or Religious Belief form.
 Have the form signed before a Commissioner for Taking Affidavits.
 (Note: you may be charged a fee for this service).

-3. Mail both certificate and notarized form back to:
+3. Mail both the original notarized form and a copy of the certificate back to:

 Toronto Public Health